Is This a Signal to Slow Down?

 I think many of us thought we were going to get a school holiday with the self-quarantine measures in place, but the reality for a lot of us is that we’re busier than ever!
 If you’re in the process of trying to quickly transition to virtual working, I’m sure that’s been stressful.
 And on top of that, many people are having to suddenly manage the challenges of working from a home whilst also having to look after their kids full-time.
 So how might we slow down during this period of rapid change?

 1. Meditation – even if it’s just for a minute.
 Ask yourself, what’s the minimal amount of meditation I can commit to each day.
 You don’t need a cushion or incense; it doesn’t have to be fussy.
 Meditation is simply stopping and being aware.

-3. Walk- if you’re on shelter at home this might not be an option.
-But if you can get outside, take a walk- even if only for 10-minutes- just make sure you stay 6-feet from other people.
+3. Walk – if you’re on shelter at home this might not be an option.
+If you can get outside, take a walk–even if only for 10 minutes–just make sure you stay 6 feet from other people.